Manishkotian/cordova_fileChooser/README.md

 # Cordova File Chooser Plugin

-Plugin that returns the file path choosen from filemanager and also get filepath.
+Plugin that returns the file path choosen from filemanager and also get filesize.

 ## Using